 About the COVID-19 and flu vaccine uptake funding opportunity

-NCOA will award approximately 250 grants for 6-, 12-, or 15-month projects.
+NCOA will award grants for 6- and 12-month projects.
 Grant awards will support a larger national vaccination program, funded under the ACL's COVID-19 and Influenza Vaccine Uptake Initiative for Older Adults and People with Disabilities Notice of Funding Opportunity (HHS-2023-ACL-AOA-HDRC-0043), under which NCOA was funded.
 This funding opportunity has a main goal to increase the number of older adults and people with disabilities receiving COVID-19 and Influenza vaccinations.

 Where is the full funding opportunity announcement and the FAQ?

 - Notice of Funding Opportunity (NOFO) online or the full funding opportunity announcement